spangen87/memory-game/README.md

 Card animation will only work first time it is clicked.
 The bug was fixed by adding a remove class of the flipped cards in the function that check for pairs.

 If you clicked more than two cards before they flipped back, it resulted in a error.
 The bug was fixed by adding a lock to the board while the timeout was running.

+You can click on a card that is already facing up wich will get the count for matches to count wrong.
+It will also turn an already matched card to the wrong side.

+The alert shown when finishing the game is not showing the time used correctly.
+Instead of the time it shows "[object HTMLSpanElement]".
 ## Deployment

 ## Credits